GIT-INTERPRET-TRAILERS(1) Git Manual GIT-INTERPRET-TRAILERS(1)

 --if-missing overrides the trailer.ifMissing and any applicable

-trailer.<keyAlias>.ifMissing configuration variables and applies
+trailer.<key-alias>.ifMissing configuration variables and applies

 to all --trailer options until the next occurrence of

 --if-missing or --no-if-missing.
-Upon encountering
+Possible actions are doNothing

-'--no-if-missing, clear the effect of any previous use of
+Use --no-if-missing to clear the effect of any previous use of

-'--if-missing, such that the relevant configuration variables are
+--if-missing, such that the relevant configuration variables are

 no longer overridden.
-Possible actions are doNothing or add.

 Output only the trailers, not any other parts of the input.
+The

 Output only trailers that exist in the input; do not add any from

-the command-line or by applying trailer.* configuration
+the command-line or by applying trailer.<key-alias> configuration

 If a trailer has a value that runs over multiple lines (aka

 "folded"), reformat the value into a single line.
+The default is

 --parse